-9. Mediation Complaints and Requests for New Mediator.
-Complaints regarding a mediator are handled as follows:
+- 9. Mediation Complaints and Requests for New Mediator.
+Complaints regarding a mediator are handled as follows: - a.

-a.
 Complainant shall complete a form provided by Family Court Services and mail or deliver it to the Court Executive Officer.

-The Court Executive Officer or his/her designee ("investigator") will conduct an investigation of the matter including consultation with the mediator(s) assigned to the case.
+The Court Executive Officer or that officer's designee ("investigator") will conduct an investigation of the matter including consultation with the mediator(s) assigned to the case.
 Within 15 days, the investigator will determine whether to replace the challenged mediator, add a second mediator to the case, or take no action.
 The date and action will be recorded by the investigator and the complainant will be informed promptly in writing.
 The investigator's decision is final.

-(Effective 7/1/11; revised 7/1/13; renumbered 1/1/17)
+(Effective 7/1/11; revised 7/1/13; renumbered 1/1/17; revised 7/1/20)